kkato233/azuki/package/readme.txt

 == about assembly sign of Azuki.dll ==
 This package contains Azuki.dll which are digitally signed.
-The reason why they are signed is, they can be referenced by other signed assembly if they are signed.
+The reason why it is signed is, they can be referenced by other signed assembly if it is signed.
 Ensuring that the assemblies are not altered is NOT the reason.
+If you will be needed to prove that the Azuki.dll you are using is not altered, you SHOULD build another Azuki.dll from source code package with your own key file.